-- 14.1 The Isolation Allowance Fund (the "IAF") is a program that makes payments available to physicians providing necessary medical services in Rural Communities with fewer than four physicians and no hospital, who are not receiving benefits under MOCAP (including call back and/or Doctor of the Day payments), for services provided in that Community, subject to the specific terms, conditions, rules and eligibility criteria as approved or established by the JSC from time to time. - 14.2 Responsibility for the governance and oversight of the IAF resides with the JSC, with day to day administration of the IAF provided by the Ministry. - 14.3 The Government will provide annual funding of \$600,000 for the IAF.
+14.1 The Isolation Allowance Fund (the "IAF") is a program that makes payments available to physicians providing necessary medical services in Rural Communities with fewer than four physicians and no hospital, who are not receiving benefits under MOCAP (including call back and/or Doctor of the Day payments), for services provided in that Community, subject to the specific terms, conditions, rules and eligibility criteria as approved or established by the JSC from time to time.

+14.2 Responsibility for the governance and oversight of the IAF resides with the JSC, with day to day administration of the IAF provided by the Ministry.

+14.3 The Government will provide annual funding of \$600,000 for the IAF.

-15.1 Disputes as to the interpretation, application, operation or alleged breach of this Agreement are Provincial Disputes and will be resolved in accordance with the provisions of Articles 20, 21 and 22 of the 2012 Physician Master Agreement applicable to Provincial Disputes.
+15.1 Disputes as to the interpretation, application, operation or alleged breach of this Agreement are Provincial Disputes and will be resolved in accordance with the provisions of Articles 20, 21 and 22 of the 2014 Physician Master Agreement applicable to Provincial Disputes.

-ve executed this Agreement by or in the presence of

-their respective duly authorized signatories s as of the 1st day of April, 2012.
+IN WITNESS WHEREOF the parties have executed this Agreement by or in the presence of their respective duly authorized signatories as of the 1st day of April, 2014.

-SIGNED, SEALED & DELIVERED on behalf of HER MAJESTY THE QUEEN IN RIGHT OF THE PROVINCE OF BRITISH COLUMBIA, by the Minister of Health or his/her duly authorized representative, in the presence of: ) ) ) ) ) )
+SIGNED, SEALED & DELIVERED on behalf of HER MAJESTY THE QUEEN IN RIGHT OF THE PROVINCE OF BRITISH COLUMBIA, by the Minister of Health or his/her duly authorized representative, in the presence of:))))

-) - )
+Prosence on)

-Signature of Witness
+Signature of Witness -))

-Name - )
+Name -))

-Address - ) - )
+Address -)) -)

-THE CORPORATE SEAL of the BRITISH COLUMBIA MEDICAL ASSOCIATION was hereunto affixed in the presence of: ) ) ) ) C/S
+THE CORPORATE SEAL of the BRITISH COLUMBIA MEDICAL ASSOCIATION was hereunto affixed in the presence of:)))

-Signature of Authorized Signatory - ) ) )
+Signature of Authorized Signatory ) C/S))

-Name - ) ) )
+Name )))

-Position )
+Position -)))

 MEDICAL SERVICES COMMISSION

-Per:

-Authorized Signatory
+Per:Authorized Signatory

-Name -
+Name

 Position